AlexMilman/steamgifts-group-management-tool/README.md

 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "not region restricted" to optional params
 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "not whitelist" to optional params
 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "group only" to optional params
+* New endpoint: PopularGiveaways - will list all giveaways with certain popularity.
+Options: GroupOnly, Entries on finish, Entries within X days, # of comments,
 * Fix logger to printout errors on server error
 * Support giveaways with multiple copies + integrate into value calculation and summary printouts
 * Check replacing UserCheckRules with lambda AWS process